QuantEcon/lecture-source-py/source/rst/pandas_panel.rst

 Overview
 =====================

-In an :doc:`earlier lecture on pandas <pandas>` we looked at working with simple data sets
+In an :doc:`earlier lecture on pandas <pandas>`, we looked at working with simple data sets

 Econometricians often need to work with more complex data sets, such as panels